 After having filmed in my 3rd Food Network television show, in which a film crew was sent to my home to do a followup story in my kitchen, I was asked if I had a cookbook.

-The World On My Plate can be purchased here if you are interested in a more intimate look into my life and my ‘third generation’ foodie family and the fine dining style of gathering we love so much.
+The World On My Plate can be purchased here if you are interested in a more intimate look into my life, my ‘third generation’ foodie family and the fine dining style of gathering we love so much.

 The World On My Plate is a celebration of people, stories, laughter, flavors and techniques from a collage of life’s excursions that led me to publish my first cookbook on Tapas size recipes for those memorable gatherings.